The CAO must not count the income and resources of persons living with the household who are not household members.

 Examples:

-Mr. L., age 62, lives with his son and his son’s family.
-A stroke left Mr. L. partially paralyzed.
-His son prepares his meals, because Mr. L. is unable to buy food and prepare his own meals.
-The income of the son and his family is less than 165% of the poverty level.
-Mr. L. can be a separate SNAP household.
+Cameron, age 62, lives with their child Jordan, and Jordan's family.
+A stroke left Cameron partially paralyzed.
+Jordan prepares Cameron's meals, because Cameron is unable to buy food and prepare their own meals.
+The income of Jordan and Jordan's is less than 165% of the poverty level.
+Cameron can be a separate SNAP household.

-Mr. M. is elderly and unable to buy meals because of a permanent disability.
-The income of those with whom he lives is less than 165% of the poverty level.
-Mr. M. is a separate, one-person household.
-If Mr. M. had a spouse, she would be included in his household, whether or not she could prepare meals.
+Joey is elderly and unable to buy meals because of a permanent disability.
+The income of those with whom they live is less than 165% of the poverty level.
+Joey is a separate, one-person household.
+If Joey had a spouse, the spouse would be included in their household, whether or not the spouse could prepare meals.

-A roomer or a live-in attendant is not included as a member of the SNAP household with whom he or she lives.
+A roomer or a live-in attendant is not included as a member of the SNAP household with whom they live.

 A roomer or live-in attendant applying as a separate household must have eligibility determined as for any other household.